mcasimir/remoting/README.md

 # Remoting

-*Remoting* is a great way to turn plain rake tasks in scripts to administer the server remote.
+*Remoting* is a great way to turn plain rake tasks in scripts to manage your production server remotely.
 It provides a little framework to run remote commands over SSH along with a DSL to define remote scripts.
+Interactive tasks that involves `sudo` are supported too.

 Install